sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 Importing events
 ------------

-Events can be imported into EEGLAB by selecting menu item <font color=brown>File → Import event info</font>.
+Events can be imported into EEGLAB by selecting the <font color=brown>File → Import event info</font> menu item.
 Different methods to import events are detailed below.

 ### Importing events from a data channel

-Often, information about experimental events are recorded onto one of the rows (channels) of the EEG data matrix.
-Once more we create simulated data to illustrate how to import events from a data channel.
+Information about experimental events is often recorded onto one of the rows (channels) of the EEG data matrix.
+Once more, we create simulated data to illustrate how to import events from a data channel.
-Assuming an EEG dataset with 33 rows (channels), out of which the first 32 are channels and the last (33) is an event channel with values 1 (stimulus onset), 2 (subject response), and 0 (other), Matlab code for generating such data follows (to test, copy and paste the code to the Matlab command line):
+Assuming an EEG dataset with 33 rows (channels), out of which the first 32 are data channels, and the last (33) is an event channel with values 1 (stimulus onset), 2 (subject response), and 0 (other).
+Matlab code for generating such data follows (to test, copy and paste the code to the Matlab command line):